pipeforce/pipeforce.github.io/docs/guides/90_webhooks.md

 #### Edit or delete via CLI

-In order to edit an existing webhook, you can use the `webhook.put` command, and set the uuid of the webhook to edit.
+In order to edit an existing webhook, you can use the `webhook.put` command, and set the uuid (= token) of the webhook to edit.
 For example:

 ```
 pi command webhook.put uuid=abcdef eventKey=webhook.changed.key